 A lot of times abdominal distension and bloating will be confused with excess fat.
-Though there may be a bit of fat built up, it is often a result of backed up bowels and off-gassing of fermenting food and waste.
+Though there may be a bit of fat built up, it is often a result of backed-up bowels and off-gassing of fermenting food and waste.
 If you eat three meals a day and don’t experience even one bowel movement a day it can lead to a great deal of bloating, gas and abdominal pain.
 Including chia seeds into your diet, which contain both soluble and insoluble fibre will aid in moving out waste and reducing bloating and distension.

 Aid in Balancing Blood Sugar Levels which is Beneficial for Diabetics

-A daily consumption of 37g of chia seeds aids in stabilizing blood sugar levels for diabetic patients.
+Daily consumption of 37g of chia seeds aids in stabilizing blood sugar levels for diabetic patients.
 Inflammatory markers were decreased in type 2 diabetes patient who consumed chia daily, as was postprandial glycemia which played a part in improving blood pressure and coagulation (Vuksan, V., et al., 2010).

 May aid in Weight-loss

 Chia seed consumption will no shed pounds of fat off your body on its own, but it can help you in your weight loss journey.
-Chia seed consumption has been shown to regulate blood sugar levels and maintain satiety, which can be beneficial in curbing craving and preventing over snacking and binging.
+Chia seed consumption has been shown to regulate blood sugar levels and maintain satiety, which can be beneficial in curbing craving and preventing over-snacking and binging.

 Helping to regulate bowel movements, adding this source of fibre into your diet will eliminate waste which will with time reduce gut bloating and distention which can simply shed a pound or two.

 A 2017 published study in Nutrition, Metabolism and Cardiovascular Disease looked at overweight and obese patients with type 2 diabetes and the benefits of this oilseed.
-The study found that obese patients supplementing daily with chia for a six month period lost more weight over the control group.
+The study found that obese patients supplementing daily with chia for six months lost more weight over the control group.
 It is important to note that the groups were both on a controlled limited caloric diet, the control group consumed oat-bran instead of chia (Vuksan, V., et al., 2017).